🇹🇼

 Learn the six-tier label system for packaged food

-Look for 全素 or 全植物素 on packaged products — the newly launched national vegan certification introduced in early 2026.
+Look for 全素 or 全植物素 on packaged products.
 On older stock, 純素 (pure vegetarian) is the equivalent.
 Anything labelled 蛋素, 奶素, 奶蛋素, or 五辛素 contains animal products.
-Taiwan's allergen labelling on most packaged supermarket products is clear and consistently applied — always read the label regardless.
+Taiwan's allergen labelling on packaged supermarket products is reliable.
+Always read the label regardless of the 素 symbol alone.

 02